kiesraad/abacus/backend/README.md

 ### Debugging with gdb/lldb

-Debug builds are compiled with [`debug = "line-tables-only"`](debug), which keeps panic backtraces with file and line numbers but omits type and variable information.
+Debug builds are compiled with [`debug = "line-tables-only"`][debug], which keeps panic backtraces with file and line numbers but omits type and variable information.
 To inspect variables in a debugger:

 - **Single command:** `CARGO_PROFILE_DEV_DEBUG=2 cargo build` (or `cargo nextest run`, `cargo run`).